Advance your career by putting yourself out of a job.

 Not many people do this.
 This is what you call taking ownership.
 Write a job description and start looking for someone to hire.
 They’ll report to you.

-Just like that, I was promoted into management.
+Just like that, I was promoted to management.

 We went on to build that team into a national, multimillion dollar sales channel.
 I went on to be promoted multiple times thereafter, gain incredible experience building new businesses, leading teams, and, eventually, managing a national P&L with multiple sales channels, on-and-offline marketing strategies, a contact center, and an operations team.